jhonnyfmartinez/manipulating-ionic-modals/readme.md

 **Answer:** Well, for Ionic Framework a modal will be a window that will use the whole screen size every time.

-But, we don't always need this fullscreen windows, sometimes we just need an alert/dialog, a popup, a drawer or we just want to highlight an image in the middle of the screen.
+But, we don't always need these fullscreen windows, sometimes we just need an alert/dialog, a popup, a drawer or we just want to highlight an image in the middle of the screen.

 There are two main behaviours that Ionic gives to its modal component.